• Skip to primary navigation

 What are black currants?

-• Just in case you cannot get enough or any black currants, you could still bake this cake with pretty much any kind of berry you like: blueberries, blackberries, raspberries, gooseberries.
+Alternatives: Just in case you cannot get enough or any black currants, you could still bake this cake with pretty much any kind of berry you like: red or white currants, blueberries, blackberries, raspberries, gooseberries.

 • You can use fresh, frozen, or canned berries.

-• Other choices would be sweet or sour cherries, chopped peaches or nectarines, actually pretty much anything; the cake is very versatile.
+• Other choices would be sweet or sour cherries, chopped peaches or nectarines, or pretty much anything; this easy dessert is very versatile.

-• Preferably, use a kitchen scale to measure the ingredients; it is the best thing you can do to ensure that your cakes turn out right.
+Preferably, use a kitchen scale (the Amazon link opens in a new tab) to measure the ingredients; it is the best thing you can do to ensure that your cakes turn out right.

 You can also freeze leftover slices.
 Wrap them in cling film, place them in airtight containers, and freeze them for up to 3 months.